Cultural responses to wrongdoing and righteousness

 Three categories of cultural perspectives regarding sin and righteousness have emerged:

-These categories -- particularly the honor/shame one -- are talked about a lot today.
-Notwithstanding the fact that these three categories have only recently become a "hot topic," the idea has been around for a while.
-The three categories first appeared in linguist Eugene Nida's classic Customs and Cultures: Anthropology for Christian Witness, a book first published in 1954 with a second edition released in 1975.
+These categories -- particularly the honor/shame one -- are discussed a lot today.
+Even though these three categories have only recently become a "hot topic," the idea has been around for a while.
+The three categories first appeared in linguist Eugene Nida's classic Customs and Cultures: Anthropology for Christian Witness book that was first published in 1954, with a second edition released in 1975.

 People in cultures in which honor/shame responses are prominent feel strongly responsible for the corporate well-being of their group.
 Interconnectedness and solidarity are core values.
 An individual's actions are seen as bringing honor or shame on those connected to that person as well as on the person actually doing wrong or acting righteously.
 Such cultures abound in Asia.